Fiber Laser Marking Machine

 Frequently Asked Questions

-What Is a Fiber Laser Marking Machine?
+What Are Fiber Laser Marking Machines?

-How Does The Fiber Laser Marking Machine Work?
+How Do Fiber Laser Marking Machines Work?

 - Generation of Laser Beam: The heart of a fiber laser marking machine is the fiber laser source.
 This source generates a high-energy laser beam typically in the infrared spectrum.